 An Animal Welfare Inspector will respond to calls from the public or authorities regarding possible animal welfare abuse or neglect.
 The inspector will attend the site and will speak with the owner of the animal if possible to ascertain if there is a problem, they will offer help and advice and take action to remove the animal if they feel it is necessary.
-They may be called to assist stricken or helpless animals and will help to provide a safe return to the owner.

 - 5 GCSEs at grades 9 to 4 (A* to C) including English and maths